Bot Payments API

 Supported Payment Providers

-Telegram does not process payments from users and instead relies on different payment providers around the world.
+Telegram does not process payments from users and instead allows developers to integrate directly with different third-party payment providers around the world.
 It is the payment providers that handle and store all sensitive information, like credit card details.
 Neither Telegram nor the bot developers have access to it.

-For the moment we support payments from more than 200 countries via the following payment providers:
+Payments from more than 200 countries are supported via the following payment providers:

 We continue expanding this list, follow @BotNews for updates.